SinghJivjot/SinghJivjot/README.md

 - 🔭 I’m currently working at **Indian School of Business**

-- 🌱 I’m currently learning **Data Structures & Algorithms, Deep Learning and Diffusion Models**
+- 🌱 I’m currently learning **Data Structures & Algorithms, Deep Learning and Natural Language Processing**

 - 👯 I am interested in collaborating on **research in the field of Machine Learning**